- Written by Dr.Mehmet Demircioglu

 A patient may also reject a careful lower number because another clinic promised more.
 This is how patients sometimes choose the more aggressive plan, not the better plan.

-When patients compare hair transplant cost in Turkey, I want them to compare quality, surgeon involvement, donor management, and realistic planning.
+When patients compare hair transplant cost in Turkey, they should compare surgeon involvement, donor management, and realistic planning.
 Price alone does not show whether the graft number is safe.

 The same is true for technique names.
 Sapphire FUE hair transplant can be an excellent method in the right hands, but no technique name can replace careful planning.